-Before the MMC/SD controller starts data transfers to or from memory cards in the MMC/SD native mode, it has to first identify how many cards are present on the bus and configure them.
+Before the MMC/SD controller starts data transfers to or from memory cards in the MMC/SD native mode, it must first identify how many cards are present on the bus and configure them.
 For each card that responds to the ALL_SEND_CID broadcast command, the controller reads that card's unique card identification address (CID) and then assigns it a relative address (RCA).
-This address is much shorter than the CID and is used by the MMC/SD controller to identify the card in all future commands that involve the card.
+This address is much shorter than the CID and the MMC/SD controller uses this address to identify the card in all future commands that involve the card.